-As casual coffee drinkers from around the world continue to broaden their palates, as well as their wealth of coffee knowledge win general, there is one aspect of coffee production that is now widely viewed, and fixated upon, as being one of the most determinate factors when choosing a coffee...the roast date.
+As casual coffee drinkers from around the world continue to broaden their palates, as well as their wealth of coffee knowledge in general, there is one aspect of coffee production that is now widely viewed, and disproportionately fixated upon, as being one of the most determinate factors when choosing a coffee...the roast date.

 WHAT IS 'FRESHLY ROASTED' COFFEE

 "Fresh is always better."
 This is the consensus for almost everything we consume, be it food or otherwise.
 While this is generally true with most things, coffee is a little more nuanced and deceptive with regards to its 'freshness' as well as consumer expectations of how said 'freshness' actually correlates with a delicious cup of coffee.
 Unlike something like cake, bagels, fish, a loaf of bread, etc., which are objectively better the fresher they are, the process by which coffee becomes that realized delicious roasted bean you brew every morning still continues AFTER it is roasted and bagged.

 Properly roasted coffee is a balance of thermodynamics, chemistry, and time.
 The vast majority of that 'time' component actually comes after the beans leave the roaster.
 For days after a coffee has been roasted, it will continue to off-gas carbon dioxide (CO2).
 This CO2 is a 'by product' of the chemical reactions that occur during the roasting process, and is the reason why most (good) coffee bags contain a one-way valve to allow for this gas to escape, while preventing air from getting in.

 THE 'FRESHEST' YOU WANT TO GO